Vyral/shawn-lepp-recruiting/_drafts/are-you-on-track-to-hit-your-goals-this-year.md

 {% include youtube.html %}

-Let’s review our business plans one last time before we close the book on 2019.
+<center>Let’s review our business plans one last time before we close the book on 2019.</center>

 Now that the kids are back in school and 2019 is winding down, it’s time to take a long, hard look at whether we’re on pace to hit our end-of-year goals.